How many times have you heard the financial advice, “Start an emergency fund”?

 Adding to Your Emergency Fund

 One of the biggest challenges some people face in saving for an emergency fund is motivation.
-If you find yourself tempted to spend your yearly bonus on a new car or truck’s worth of fancy seltzer water, try this instead: For one week, live on the money you’d get if you filed for unemployment in your state.
+If you find yourself tempted to spend your yearly bonus on a new car or status wristwatch, try this instead: For one week, live on the money you’d get if you filed for unemployment in your state.

 This is no easy task, and it will give you an idea of exactly what you’re saving up to avoid.
 If you make it a week, consider if that’s really what you want to go through if you lose your job with no backup in place.
 Once you commit to focusing on your emergency fund, use the money you didn’t spend that week to start your account.